primus/primus/CONTRIBUTING.md

   [SECURITY.md](security) for the Security Guidelines.
 - Filing bugs.

 And that list goes on and on.
-No matter what choose we are thankful for your interest and that you're looking to contribute to our projects.
+No matter what you choose we are thankful for your interest and for the fact that you want to contribute to our projects.
 They are build and maintained with love and we hope to share some of that love with you.

 ## Feature Requests

 Yes!
 Make them!
-We would love to hear your idea's and what we can do to continue to move this project forward.
-Changes big or small, we welcome them all.
-If the feature requested is not in line with our roadmap we will work with you to ensure you can build it your self on top of our project.
+We would love to hear your idea(s) and what we can do to continue to move this project forward.
+Changes, big or small, are always welcomed.
+If the feature requested is not in line with our roadmap we will work with you to ensure that you can build it yourself on top of our project.

 ## Issues